edugon/docker-utilities/README.md

 > If you are using **docker-compose**, this is not your thing. :)

+docker-utilities just automates some basic commands for the management of docker machines, containers and images.

 ## Prerequisites
 - **Windows 7** or higher.
 - [**Docker for Windows**](https://docs.docker.com/docker-for-windows/install/) (tested and working with v17.05.0-ce).